remi-cliqz/haskell-intro/slides.md

 "Hello World!" :: [Char]
 ```

-...
-But you can specify them, mostly to check your understanding of the program!
+...But you can specify them, mostly to check your understanding of the program!

 ### Consequences